mattpe/3dmra/docs/webar-assignment-1.md

         - browser window should be refreshed automatically when you save any changes in source files.
 If not or something else goes wrong, try to restart the dev server: hit _ctrl-c_ to stop and run `npm start` to run it again
 2. Follow the instructions of [Getting Started with Image Tracking](https://aframe.io/blog/arjs3/) tutorial (and check [AR.js Docs](https://ar-js-org.github.io/AR.js-Docs/) too!)
     - Study [Creating good markers](https://github.com/Carnaux/NFT-Marker-Creator/wiki/Creating-good-markers) and genereate your own image marker with [NFT Marker Creator](https://carnaux.github.io/NFT-Marker-Creator/) tool.
-3. Include your own model
+3. Include your own 3D model
+    - e.g. Photogrammetry model from Mika's assignment, some of the objects in your house model or anything else
     - [Supported model formats](https://aframe.io/docs/1.0.0/introduction/models.html)
+    - Try using/converting to [glTF format](https://aframe.io/docs/1.0.0/components/gltf-model.html)

 [Teacher's example files](../assets/webar/) for the 1st proof-of-concept tests (3D model source: <https://www.cgtrader.com/items/977015/download-page>).